A trip to Mogok

 Mogok is located in a large valley which is famous for its gems, mainly rubies but also importantly sapphires.
 The colour of her best rubies resemble that of pigeon blood.
 They are considered by gemologists to be of prime quality.
 Sapphires from Mogok enjoy a similar reputation.
 For the trip to Mogok, foreign tourists need a permit.
 We will gladly arrange that for you.
 The city may be visited only as part of a package tour.
 You are required to take a local guide along.
 From Mandalay to Mogok it takes about 6 hours.

-Nepali and Lisu.
-Including quite a few pretty girls who are happy to be photographed, as can be seen in this photo .
-If you like, you can buy some nice stones for small change.
-However, be aware that there are significant differences in quality – to put it nicely.
-You can buy a whole handful of real rubies for ten dollars!
+As the photo on the right proves!
+If you like, you can buy a few beautiful stones from them for little money.
+However, you should be aware that there are significant differences in quality – to put it kindly.
+A handful of real rubies can be bought for ten dollars!
 But it’s fun!
 If you are not interested in stones, you can take a tour around the lake.
-Ruby trading although done openly at local wayside stalls still has its ‘trade secrets’ namely the price paid for important stones.
-When traders both sellers and buyers are negotiating strongly their ‘final’ offers for good quality rubies it can be done confidentially by the buyer inserting his hand up the baggy sleeve of the seller to signal his acceptance of the deal.
+Ruby trading, although done openly at local wayside stalls, still has its ‘trade secrets’ namely the price paid for important stones.
+When both sellers and buyers are negotiating their ‘final’ offers for good quality rubies, it can be done confidentially by the buyer inserting his hand up the baggy sleeve of the seller to signal his acceptance of the deal.
 Onlookers are none the wiser as to the price paid even as they can see the rubies for sale on the scales.